gispos/AvsPmod/readme_resampleFilter.txt

 If you double click above, the change only affects the current script.
 If you double click below it affects all scripts (tabs).
 or:
 In the upper area, press the left mouse button and zoom with the mouse wheel.
+or:
+Hold down the Shift key and use the mouse wheel.
 The zoom changes in 10% steps from 10 to 200%

 If fit or fill is selected, a new calculation of the dimension can be brought about by clicking on the script / video window separator.
 Normally this is never needed, at the moment only when the size of the program window is changed.